-The University is currently finalizing accessibility guidelines to aid our community in meeting the requirements of Section 508 of the Rehabilitation Act, summarized in the Section 508 compliance checklist by WebAim and to conform to W3C Web Accessibility Standards, summarized in the WCAG 2.0 checklist by WebAim.
+The University has finalized accessibility guidelines to aid our community in meeting the requirements of Section 508 of the Rehabilitation Act, summarized in the Section 508 compliance checklist by WebAim and to conform to W3C Web Accessibility Standards, summarized in the WCAG 2.0 checklist by WebAim.

 What do I need to make accessible?

 The leadership in our facilities department consider physical accessibility in all planning projects.
 The goal of the Information Technology Accessibility Committee and the Universal Accessibility initiative is to make all Loyola-based electronic media accessible; to provide the necessary assistive technological equipment and services to students and employees with disabilities so they may access electronic information; and to arrange training for the University community on the importance of electronic accessibility and how to make online items accessible.